PapaCharlie9/insane-limits/README.md

 Settings
 -------------

+0. **use_direct_fetch**
+  _True_ - if the cache is not available, fetch stats directly from Battlelog _False_ - disable direct fetches from Battlelog

+  > If the **Battlelog Cache** plugin is installed, up to date and enabled, it will be used for player stats regardless of the setting of this option.
+If the **Battlelog Cache** plugin is not installed, not up to date or disabled, setting **use_direct_fetch** to True will act as a fallback system, fetching stats directly from Battlelog.
+Otherwise, stats fetching will fail since the cache is not available and this setting is False.

 0. **use_slow_weapon_stats**
   _False_ - skip fetching weapon stats for new players _True_ - fetch weapon stats for new players

-  > Fetching weapon stats from Battlelog takes a long time, 15 seconds or more per player.
+  > Visible only if **use_direct_fetch** is set to True.
+Fetching weapon stats from Battlelog takes a long time, 15 seconds or more per player.
 By default, this slow fetch is disabled (False), so that your Procon restart or initial plugin enable time on a full server won't be delayed or bogged down while fetching weapon stats.
 However, if you have limits that use the GetBattlelog() function, you **must** set this value to True, or else stats will not be available.

 0. **player_white_list**